Skip to main content

 Kyoto gives diners several ways to plan a meal, from established dining rooms such as Oryori Hayashi and Sushi Hayashi to other restaurant choices where the decision rests on timing, dress, the confidence of a confirmed recognition.
 Epice belongs in that conversation as a Kyoto restaurant with lunch and dinner hours, a smart casual dress code, a confirmed 2025 We're Smart World listing with 2 Radishes.

 The case for booking is strongest if the priority is a planned Kyoto meal with a clear schedule and a current recognition signal.
-The verified details do not support specific claims about cuisine, chef, menu format, price range, seat count, counter seating, or beverage program, so Epice should not be treated as a known counter destination or a defined tasting-menu experience based on the available data alone.
+Specific claims about cuisine, chef, menu format, price range, seat count, counter seating, or beverage program are not available, so Epice should not be treated as a known counter destination or a defined tasting-menu experience.

 Book it for the schedule, dress code, confirmed recognition